|Advice for Skiing in the Alps|

 Skiing with a light pack (or none) is much more fun, uses less precious energy, and is safer than skiing with a heavy pack.
 Do your best to minimize weight.
 Here are a few areas you might want to think about:

 Use aluminum crampons.
 Steel weighs nearly twice as much.
-Some very light crampons are made by Camp, as well as other manufacturers.
+Some very light crampons are made by Camp or Grivel, as well as other manufacturers.

 If your trip calls for an ice axe, go light.
 If we were to buy a ski touring axe it would have an aluminum head, be about 45 to 50 cm long, and weigh only a few ounces.
 For example the Camp XLA210 axs weigh only about 8 ounces.

 If you also want to use your axe for summer mountaineering where you might have to climb ice or hard, steep snow with the pick, then a steel head may be appropriate.
 But again, go as light as you can.